How to Become a Teacher in PA

 The process typically requires applicants to show that they have earned an accredited bachelor's degree and completed an approved teaching preparation program.
-Those who are from outside of the state of Pennsylvania still need to pass the same exams such as PAPA, Praxis Core, and Praxis Subject Assessments.
+Those who are from outside of the state of Pennsylvania still need to pass the PAPA exam, and obtain Praxis passing scores on the Praxis Core and Praxis Subject Assessments.
 Applicants must submit the documentation and forms that demonstrate that they have comparable qualifications that align with the Pennsylvania state standards.

 Pennsylvania Teacher Employment Outlook and Salary